Travel days: Saturday-Sunday, December 1-2

 While it wasn’t what I’d call sunny, the sun appeared now and then just enough to create contrast with the clouds and make things look beautifully dramatic.
 Here are some views from my window over the next few days, some taken using my Moment zoom lens:

 On Thursday, everyone went to a beer garden for dinner but I just didn’t have it in me to go.
-I had a quiet dinner in the hotel restaurant, Deer Ragout with a dessert of gingerbread trifle, then I went off to my room to pack for the next phase of my trip to Munich.
+I had a quiet dinner in the hotel restaurant, Deer Ragout with a dessert of gingerbread trifle, then I went off to my room to pack for the next phase of my Munich trip.